Fat Projects Acquisition Corp - GuruFocus.com

 Additional Information and Where to Find It

 About the Charter Amendment General Meeting and the Extension Amendment and Trust Amendment.
 On December 30, 2022, FATP filed a definitive Proxy Statement dated December 30, 2022 for the Charter Amendment General Meeting with the SEC (the "Charter Amendment Proxy Statement").
+On January 5, 2023, FATP filed a Current Report on Form 8-K announcing an increase in the Extension Price from $0.06 to $0.0625 per share.
 This document does not contain all the information that should be considered concerning the Charter Amendment General Meeting, the Extension Amendment or the Trust Amendment and is not intended to form the basis of any decision on how to vote on the amendments or on whether FATP's public shareholders should tender their FATP Class A Ordinary Shares for redemption in connection with the amendments.
 FATP's shareholders and other interested persons are advised to read the Charter Amendment Proxy Statement and any amendments thereto, as these materials will contain important information about the Charter Amendment General Meeting, the Extension Amendment and the Trust Amendment.

 About the Business Combination.
 This press release does not contain all the information that should be considered concerning the Business Combination and is not intended to form the basis of any investment decision or any other decision in respect of the Business Combination.
 FATP filed a Registration Statement on Form S-4 with the SEC on October 5, 2022 and an Amendment No. 1 to Registration Statement on Form S-4 on November 25, 2022 with Commission file number 333-267741 (the "Registration Statement") relating to the Business Combination that includes a proxy statement of FATP and a prospectus of FATP.
 The Registration Statement has not been declared effective by the SEC.
 When available, the definitive proxy statement/prospectus and other relevant materials will be sent to all FATP shareholders as of a record date to be established for voting on the Business Combination.
 FATP's shareholders and other interested persons are advised to read the preliminary proxy statement/prospectus and the amendments thereto in the Registration Statement and, when available, the definitive proxy statement/prospectus and documents incorporated by reference therein filed in connection with the Business Combination, as these materials will contain important information about Avanseus, FATP and the Business Combination.
 FATP also will file other documents regarding the Business Combination with the SEC.
 Promptly after the Form S-4 is declared effective by the SEC, FATP intends to mail the definitive proxy statement/prospectus and a proxy card to each shareholder entitled to vote at the meeting relating to the approval of the business combination and other proposals set forth in the proxy statement/prospectus.
 Before making any voting decision, investors and securities holders of FATP are urged to carefully read the Registration Statement, the definitive proxy statement/prospectus and all other relevant documents filed or that will be filed with the SEC in connection with the Business Combination as they become available because they will contain important information about FATP, Avanseus and the Business Combination.